Manatee Capital of the World

 Crystal River’s Kings Bay has over 70 springs feeding out more than 600 million gallons (2.25B Litres) of water a day.
 It’s a first magnitude Florida springs complex.
 Homosassa Spring, a second magnitude spring, produces over 50 million gallons and is the source of the Homosassa River.
 Nearby, the Chassahowitzka River is also dotted with springs.

 Where there are lots of springs, there are lots of manatees.
-Even in summer, when the water is much warmer, we still have hundreds of manatees here to see.
+Even in summer, when the water is much warmer, we still have hundreds of manatees here to see – which makes it a perfect place to swim along site the manatees and enjoy the tours.

 There are options for everyone to see manatees in their natural environment, from swimming with manatees to Kayaking and Stand Up Paddleboarding, to visiting the incredible boardwalks at Three Sisters Springs in Crystal River and the Ellie Schiller Homosassa Springs Wildlife State Park in Homosassa.